Division of Education & Leadership

 -

-Schedule a start-of-term meeting with your teacher candidate and cooperating teacher to orient them to term 3 requirements.
+Schedule a start-of-term meeting with your teacher candidate and clinical teacher to orient them to term 3 requirements.
 During the meeting, you should go over the term 3 quick start guide for each role to make sure you all understand what’s expected.

 -